Part I

 I carry Irish bloodlines and live as a guest on Wadawurrung Country.

-But I walk with reverence.
+I walk with reverence.

-Aboriginal communities have safeguarded these botanicals for tens of thousands of years.
-As a settler on this soil, I honour that knowledge through respectful sourcing, continual learning,
+Aboriginal communities have safeguarded these Australian native botanicals for tens of thousands of years.

-and a right relationship with the Country.
+right relationship with Country

 Reciprocity converts botanical bounty into communal care.